thoughtram/blog/_posts/2016-06-14-routing-in-angular-2-revisited.md

 {% endraw %}
 {% endhighlight %}

+Oh, look what we have here!
+Notice that we're nesting two `subscribe()` calls?
+This is usually an indicator that we can refactor our code using `flatMap()`, or even better `switchMap()`, as we're calling an asynchronous API and want to deal with out-of-order responses.

+Let's refactor our code:

+{% highlight js %}
+{% raw %}
+ngOnInit() {
+  this.route.params
+    .map(params => params['id'])
+    .switchMap(id => this.contactsService.getContact(id))
+    .subscribe(contact => this.contact = contact);
+}
+{% endraw %}
+{% endhighlight %}

+Much better!
+But are observables really required to get hold of our `id` parameter?

 ## Using Router Snapshots

-However, sometimes we're not interested in future changes of a route parameter.
+Sometimes we're not interested in future changes of a route parameter.
 All we need is this contact id and once we have it, we can provide the data we want to provide.
 In this case, an Observable can bit a bit of an overkill, which is why the router supports snapshots.
 A snapshot is simply a snapshot representation of the activated route.
 We can access the `id` parameter of the route using snapshots like this:

 {% highlight js %}
 {% raw %}